NorthChild/UnityProjects_Scripts/README.md

 > SPACE CANDY

-Part of a friends request, player is moving left to right in space catching falling space candies
+Part of a friends request, player is moving left to right in space catching falling space candies.

 FEATURES:
 - TBA